Search by Keyword

-As The Beatles reluctantly interrupt the filming for their second motion picture "Help!" to enter the recording studio to record two songs for the American market, they didn't think anything much would result from this.
+As The Beatles reluctantly interrupted the filming for their second motion picture "Help!" to enter the recording studio and record two songs for the American market, they didn't think anything much would result from this.
 Capitol Records just needed two more 'filler' songs to complete the eleven song requirement for their forthcoming make-shift album "Beatles VI."
-They surely weren't going to give them newly written material, since they were saving their best for their next British releases and these tracks were strictly just intended for the US.
+They surely weren't going to give Capitol newly written material, since they were saving their best for their next British releases and these tracks were strictly intended only for the US.

 What did result from this recording session was the impact that one of these songs, "Dizzy Miss Lizzy," had on the group and, in turn, on the record buying public.
 Since the song became a standout track on the American "Beatles VI" album, they decided to include it in the American leg of their 1965 tour (including their legendary Shea Stadium concert that year).
 And since they were enjoying playing the song again in their live sets, they decided that they were happy enough about how the recording turned out to release it in Britain as well.
 When putting together the sequence of tracks for their British soundtrack album for "Help!", they didn't wish to end the album with Paul's ultra-mellow "Yesterday."
 Therefore, they finished off side two with the polar opposite; a rousing-screaming rocker from their Cavern/Hamburg days, "Dizzy Miss Lizzy."

 New Orleans born Larry Williams was privileged to have three of his self-penned songs officially recorded and released by The Beatles, which were "Slow Down," "Bad Boy" and "Dizzy Miss Lizzy."
 No other recording artist had three of their songs recorded by the group except for Carl Perkins, who also had three ("Matchbox," "Everybody's Trying To Be My Baby" and "Honey Don't").